So, I guess you have figured out that I’m fairly opinionated. No, it’s true – I am. Just ask me.

 When I was a little girl, I wanted to be a school teacher when I grew up.
 Long story, short: I became a computer programmer.
 (I did say long story…remember.)
 I did that mess (and all manner of other related things) for 20 years until God saw fit to grant me what I’d been wishing for: to work at home.
 That memorable day was December 6, 2002 – the day I became a WorldCom statistic.
 (Be careful what you wish for…you might get it…and most likely in the most unexpected and inconvenient of ways!)

-I’ve managed to weather losing my job, and have kept the lights on, the mortgage paid and even added a whopper of a car payment in the years since.
+I’ve managed to weather losing my job, and have kept the lights on, the mortgage paid and the kids fed and clothed in the years since.
 Today I work from home in my own web design business doing what I love.
 I’m truly blessed.

 Better yet, I finally figured out my purpose in this life:

 To use my experience, strength and hope to support and inspire others to live a life authentically their own, realize their potential and leave their mark on this world in a way that is meaningful to them.

 So, here at Suzanne Says…, you’ll get to hear from all of these Suzannes – the woman, the daughter, the sister, the mom, the grandma, and the friend – with occasional guest appearances by the networker, the web geek, the teacher, and the coach – because they all (and even some others) live in me.
 As you can imagine, I have a lot to say most of the time.
 Hence, Suzanne Says…